 1. The Level of exam

 The difficulty level of an exam is a crucial factor in deciding the cutoff.
-As last year, the SSC CHSL 2018-19 exam was moderate for some shifts while difficult in other and as it was conducted in over 25 shifts, the level of Tier I exam can play an important role in SSC CHSL Cut off.
+As last year, the SSC CHSL 2018-19 exam was moderate for some shifts while difficult in other.
+The level of Tier I exam can play an important role in SSC CHSL Cut off.

 2. Normalization of marks